KZDKM/Hyprspace/README.md

 - `plugin:overview:hideBackgroundLayers` do not draw background and bottom layers in overview
 - `plugin:overview:hideTopLayers` do not draw top layers in overview
 - `plugin:overview:hideOverlayLayers` do not draw overlay layers in overview
+- `plugin:overview:hideRealLayers` whether to hide layers in actual workspace
 - `plugin:overview:drawActiveWorkspace` draw the active workspace in overview as-is
 - `plugin:overview:overrideGaps` whether if overview should override the layout gaps in the current workspace using the following values
 - `plugin:overview:gapsIn`